Chrille0234/signals/README.md

     aSignal.value = "new value";

 You can change the value at any time using the value property.
-Note: The datatype of the value cannot be changed once set.
+Note: The type of the value (string, number...) cannot be changed once set.

-# To Do

-* Future Improvements: There are plans for a rewritten version that avoids creating span elements.
-Only god knows when that'll be.

-* Let the user opt into being allowed to change the datatype of the value